Liz Nicholl: Career

 Nicholl served as chief executive of the All England Netball Association from 1980 to 1982 and 1986 to 1999, and was director of the 1995 World Netball Championships held in Birmingham.
 Nicholl joined UK Sport in 1999 as the Director of Elite Sport overseeing the Performance Directorate.
 After 10 years in this role, she was appointed chief operating officer (COO) in 2009.
 In 2010, she was named chief executive officer.

 During her time at UK Sport, the United Kingdom has improved significantly in international sporting events.
 The UK finished just 36th in the medal table at the 1996 Summer Olympics in Atlanta, but improved its performance at each successive Olympic Games.
 In 2016, the UK finished second in the Olympic and Paralympics medal tables and made history as the first country to increase its medal count at both the Olympics and the Paralympics immediately after hosting the Games.
 Nicholl has been called the architect of the organisation's strict "all or nothing" funding system, which has faced criticism due to its focus on medal count and budget cuts in sports that perform poorly.
 In 2014 she was called "the most powerful woman" in British sport.

 Nicholl left her role as CEO at UK Sport in July 2019.

-Voluntary Roles
+Voluntary roles

 Nicholl is currently the President of World Netball.
 She was elected at the INF Congress 2019 in Liverpool ahead of the 2019 Netball World Cup.

-Since 2017 she has been a member of H M Government Sports Honours Committee.

-In 2019 she was appointed to the FAs Barclays Womens Super League Board.
+In 2019, she was appointed to the FAs Barclays Womens Super League Board, and will step down in 2024.